- Travel and Places»

 Stockholm Central Railway Station

 I stood in the large plaza of Stockholm train station.
-There were hundreds of people there.
-They were milling about aimlessly as they waited for their trains to arrive.
+Hundreds of people were milling about aimlessly as they waited for their trains to arrive.
 Many of them were tourists and nearly all of them looked a little nervous, bewildered or lost.
-They were foreigners in a strange land and they were having difficulty making sense of their surroundings.
+They were foreigners in a strange land and had difficulty making sense of their surroundings.
 They desperately searched the dense timetables for a symbol they recognized, for a currency they could relate to or even a few words in a language they could understand.

 Out of thin air a middle-aged couple materialized beside me.
 The man approached me gingerly.
 He spoke very slowly, making sure he enunciated every syllable clearly and distinctly.
 He said “Do - you - speak - English?”